Ignition timing adjustment on Austin Mini

 Advertisement

-Adjust the ignition advance dynamically
+Adjust the ignition timing dynamically (timing light)

 Op 35